proprefenetre/kees/README.md

 ## Reliability

-Kees' results may vary.
-Sometimes you get what you need:
+By default, Kees returns a list of all the translations it finds.
+Sometimes this list contains duplicates or unexpected results.
+Exactly how unexpected these results are can be illustrated using the --random flag:

-    $ kees hond
+    $ kees hond -r
     canine

-Other times, not so much:
+Other times, kees is just rude:

-    $ kees hond
+    $ kees hond -r
     dickhead

-This is just mean:

-    $ kees hond
-    dickhead

-    $ kees hond
-    dickhead

-    $ kees hond
-    shit

-Seriously:

-    $ kees hond
+    $ kees hond -r
     dog

-    $ kees hond
+    $ kees hond -r
     shit

-Kees can be unfriendly in multiple languages:
+Kees can also be unfriendly in multiple languages:

-    $ kees hond -t fr
+    $ kees hond -t fr -r
-    salop
+    con

+    $ kees hond -t de -r
+    der Dreckskerl

-Such is life.
-Use at your own risk.
+Use at your own risk!